chibuzorugwunna/ddd-example/README.md

 * How about making `./domain` into a npm package that is loaded in `case-service` as a library?
 * HMW create a generic interface that will route ANY request to the specific [Lambda](src/base/lambda.ts) class.
 * How can I sell this to other engineers?

+## How would this improve how developers write code

+Engineers would likely do the following;

+Create the Event -> Create the AggregateRoot -> Create the Command -> Create the Lambda and dependencies